 We are pleased to announce that Sr. Creative Director Carolyn Peeler will be teaching two fabulous workshops at PaperirFesten in Stavanger Norway Oct 1-3.
 While we have had the pleasure to bring Melissa Frances workshops to Oslo several times, this will be our first time in the south west of the country.
 Here is a sneak peek at the two workshops Carolyn will be teaching:

+The Mastering Collage class is co-sponsored by Melissa Frances and Ranger.
 (Special note: Store owners, Scrapbook en Gros, our Norwegian distributors, are planning an additional workshop with Carolyn on Oct 1.)